Inspired by this post, I want to tell you something about my experience with ARM templates and Terraform.

 I started working with ARM templates a short while ago and I already feel comfortable enough with it to teach my team.

-I do think the process with Terraform would have been a lot easier if I had done it the other way around and started with ARM templates.
+I think the process with Terraform would have been a lot easier if I had done it the other way around and started with ARM templates.
 Maybe I will give it another go in a few months.
 But for now, ARM templates win the race for me.